 - This drug must be used with care in people who have kidney problems or hearing problems.
 This drug may cause these problems to get worse.
 Talk with the doctor.

 - This drug has not been fully studied in pregnant women.
 Talk with the doctor.

 - This drug is not approved for use in children.
 Talk with the doctor.

-- Do not give this drug to your child if your child is also taking streptomycin or viomycin.
-Tell the doctor if your child is taking any of these drugs: Amikacin, colistin, gentamicin, kanamycin, neomycin, polymyxin A, tobramycin, or vancomycin.
+- Do not take this drug if you are also taking streptomycin or viomycin.
+Tell your doctor if you are taking any of these drugs: Amikacin, colistin, gentamicin, kanamycin, neomycin, polymyxin A, tobramycin, or vancomycin.
 The chance of kidney problems or hearing problems may be raised.

 - It is used to treat TB (tuberculosis).

-- Have your child’s hearing tested before starting this drug and while taking it.
+- Have a hearing test before starting this drug and while you take this drug.

 - Signs of electrolyte problems like mood changes, confusion, muscle pain or weakness, a heartbeat that does not feel normal, seizures, not hungry, or very bad upset stomach or throwing up.

 - Ringing in the ears, hearing loss, or any other changes in hearing.

 - Very bad dizziness.